freenas/freenas-docs/userguide/tasks.rst

 :literal:`FAILURE`, or :literal:`ABORTED` is shown. :literal:`ABORTED`
 is shown when a cloud sync was stopped before completion.
 If a cloud sync task failed, a short description of why it failed is displayed after :literal:`FAILURE`.
-Click the status of the cloud sync task to open the :guilabel:`Logs` window.
+Click :guilabel:`SUCCESS`, :guilabel:`FAILURE`, or :guilabel:`ABORTED` when the cloud sync task is finished to open the :guilabel:`Logs` window.
 This window displays logs related to the task that ran.
-Click :guilabel:`DOWNLOAD LOGS` to open a popup window to download the :file:`.log` file.
+Click :guilabel:`DOWNLOAD LOGS` to download the :file:`.log` files.

 Click |ui-add| to display the :guilabel:`Add Cloud Sync` menu shown in :numref:`Figure %s <tasks_cloudsync_add_fig>`.